Unobtainiumrock/messaging-pipeline/README.md

 ## Setup

 1. Clone this repository
-2. Run the setup script: `bash scripts/setup.sh`
+2. Run the setup script: `bash setup.sh`
 3. Configure credentials in `config/credentials/` following the README there
 4. Set environment variables in `.env` (copy from `.env.example`)
 5. Run the main application: `python src/main.py`